smurfier/RainLaunch/RainLaunch/ReadMe.txt

 	Use:
 		Forum

-User input functions are defined the same as simple macros, placing $UserInput$ where the user input needs to be placed.
+User input functions are defined the same as simple macros. placing \N denotes where the user input is places.
+N is actually a number denoting a parameter.
+Up to 9 parameters can be specified.
-Spaces are preserved in macro functions.
+Spaces are preserved in user input functions.

 	Example:
-		copy=!SetClip """$UserInput$"""
+		copy=!SetClip """\1"""

 	Use:
 		Copy Some Text